k7krishnar/MySQL/README.md

 # MySQL
 DBA days
 ```
-This bash script will be helpful in one time archival using trigger and backfilling based on AUTO INC pri.
+This bash script will be helpful in one time archival using trigger and backfilling based on AUTO INC primary key.
 Arguments:
 -d : database name
 -t : table name